flix/book/src/interoperability.md

 > type casts.
 > For example, `e as ##java.lang.Object` can be used to
 > cast the type of `e` to `Object`.

-> **Warning**
->
-> The Flix compiler does not support any kind of
-> cross-compilation (e.g. compiling Java sources
-> together with Flix sources).
-> Furthermore, the format of the JVM bytecode generated
-> by the Flix compiler is not yet stable.
-> If you write a library in Flix and use it from Java,
-> you should be prepared for breakages with future
-> versions of the Flix compiler.